Temp Mail Logo

 Examples

-These examples show the most common DMARC configurations and what the analyzer finds in each one.
+Real DMARC records decoded: what the analyzer finds in each case

 v=DMARC1; p=reject; rua=mailto:dmarc@example.com; adkim=s; aspf=s